xalaida/laravel-translatable/README.md

 $post->archiveTranslation('title', 'Old title', 'en');
 ```

-Now `Old title` is associated with the post that allows to find the post using `whereTranslatable` scope:
+Now `Old title` is associated with a post that allows to find the post using `whereTranslatable` scope:
 ```php
 Post::whereTranslatable('title', 'Old title')->get();
 ```

-You can also pass `null` as third argument to `archiveTranslation` method when the locale is unknown.
+You can also pass `null` as third argument to `archiveTranslation` method when a locale is unknown.

 ##### Auto-archiving translations